 The BFELoB, in conjunction with the Budget Systems Branch of the Office of Management and Budget (BSB OMB) as manager of the MAX systems, will be responsible for:

-Providing identity and authentication provisioning services for up to [amount] users for [system name], including HSPD-12 integration and user account management via MAX Authentication Services.
+Providing identity and authentication provisioning services for up to [amount] users for Data.gov, including HSPD-12 integration and user account management via MAX Authentication Services.

 Performing Certification and Accreditation (C&A) of the MAX Portal and identity and authentication provisioning.

-Providing [system name] users with MAX Federal Community collaboration (wiki) site usage for [system name] related activities:
+Providing Data.gov users with MAX Federal Community collaboration (wiki) site usage for Data.gov related activities:

-Access for registered MAX Community users from the Executive Branch, including contractors supporting [system name].
+Access for registered MAX Community users from the Executive Branch, including contractors supporting Data.gov.

 Help desk (tier 2/3) support for MAX Federal Community collaboration capabilities.

-“Train-the-Trainer” training for [system name] users not to exceed six training sessions per year.
+“Train-the-Trainer” training for Data.gov users not to exceed six training sessions per year.

 Access to all enhancements and plug-ins available in the MAX Federal Community.